What is a gaming router? Is it worth buying?

 This function is not very self-evident.
 The D-Link router configuration instructions state: "If you have difficulty playing some games online, please enable this feature" and that "Gaming should be used when playing games online via the router".

-Although D-Link doesn't provide enough documentation for it this, it turns out that “Gaming Mode” is essentially the same as “Full-Cone NAT” and the router uses “Symmetric NAT” when gaming mode is disabled.
+Although D-Link does not provide enough documentation on this, it turns out that "Gaming Mode" is essentially the same as "Full-Cone NAT" and the router uses "Symmetric NAT" when the gaming mode is off.

 Let's see.
 Your router uses Network Address Translation = NAT to share your internet connection between the devices connected to it: computers, game consoles, smartphones, tablets and everything else.
 Your router rejects incoming traffic by default because it has no idea which device to forward it to.